ms-yogi/frontendQuickbytes/README.md

 We all have tried Google search input.
 It's pretty cool how it shows you some suggestions based on your typing.
 We need to create exactly the same.
 Consider a search location feature, where you are adding name if your city and country.
 Implement a search feature with list of cities and countries and show user options based on what the user is typing.

+_This is one of the most frequently asked question in the interviews.
+So that is a bonus point._

 Features to include in it -

 1. A search input with autosuggest option.
 2. Enable debouncing feature to save excess api calls.
 3. Use any api or json list to show suggestions

+## Manage cookies pop-up

+Ever opened a website and saw an annoying pop-up asking to accept cookies or manage your preferences?
+We need to build that!
+A custom pop-up compoenent for creating and managing cookies in an application.

+Features to include in it -

+1. After loading a page, a pop-up asking to accept cookies should show up.
+2. User should have preeferences on accepting all/some or no cookies.
+3. Same preference should work in your app.
+4. After 10-15 seconds the pop-up should become hidden with a default state.

+## Progress Bar

+Progress bars showing progress of something are commonly seen.
+Here you can develop 3 types of progress bar

+1. Progress bar showing page scroll progress, at the top most position of your page.
+2. Progress bar showing progress as per value passed in percentage.
+3. Circular variant of same progress bar.